mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 Monte Carlo Simulations are defined using the macro ```@defmcs```, which does the following:

-* Defines random variables (RV) by assigning names to distributions, which can be any object that provides the following function:
+* Defines random variables (RV) by assigning names to distributions, which can be any object that supports the following function:

     `rand(dist, count::Int=1)`

-  which produces a single value when `count == 1`, else a `Vector` of values, and if using Latin Hypercube Sampling (LHS),
+  which produces a single value when `count == 1`, else a `Vector` of values.

+  If using Latin Hypercube Sampling (LHS) is used, the following function must also be defined:

   `quantile(dist, quantiles::Vector{Float64})`